 Cow Hooves: For strong chewers, medium to giant breeds, cow hooves are a super durable chew.
 Sourced from free-range cattle, this chew is protein-rich and low in fat.

-Lamb and Other Hypoallergenic Chew Options: For dogs with sensitive stomachs who can’t handle beef, chicken, lamb or duck may be a more suitable option.
-Lamb weasand, cheese chews, and chicken jerky are perfect as beef alternatives.
+Himalayan Yak Cheese: For dogs with sensitive stomachs who can’t handle beef, chicken, lamb or duck may be a more suitable option.
+Himalayan Yak Cheese is a great power chew option for destructive chewers.

 With the help of these natural dental chews your dog can curb their negative chewing habits, save your furniture, and enjoy a treat!